 It is a Graduate School of Arts and Sciences requirement that you must apply for your defense, and it must be approved at least 4 weeks in advance by the GSAS Office of Dissertations.
 Students intending to defend may contact the Graduate Program Manager the semester prior to set up an appointment to discuss the approval process and final steps leading to graduation.
 The form to apply for the defense is on the GSAS Office of Dissertations website found here.

 For both the sake of convenience and the potential for increased attendance by members of the department, the exam is scheduled by the student in either the PH-20 Conference Room or the Irving 8th Floor Conference Room.
-In order to ensure that sufficient notice is given for the public part of the defense, the student e-mails an abstract to Rosemary Vazquez a minimum of three weeks in advance of the examination date.
+In order to ensure that sufficient notice is given for the public part of the defense, the student e-mails an abstract to Nancy Guzman a minimum of three weeks in advance of the examination date.

 The first hour is public; the second hour is a closed session with the full dissertation committee.
 The full dissertation committee consists of exactly five faculty.
 A minimum of three and a maximum of four are internal members of our Department who have an academic appointment in DBMI.
 One or two members of the five members are external faculty who hold a doctorate but do not have an academic appointment in DBMI.
 Should external dissertation committee faculty not already be approved dissertation sponsors within GSAS, the Department will need to submit the external faculty member’s CV to the Office of Dissertations for approval.